AnswerDotAI/fastmigrate/enrolling.md

     This is now your first migration script.
 Because it matches the current state of your current database, it will not be run on your current database.
 But it will ensure that newly created databases match your current database.

-    From an abundance of caution, you should use it to create a db and confirm that it is indeed equivalent to your current db
+    From an abundance of caution, you should use it to create a db and confirm that it is indeed equivalent to your current db.

 - Second, manually modify your current data to add fastmigrate version tag and set its version to 1.
-You can do this by using fastmigrate's internal API:
+You can do this by using fastmigrate's internal API.
+Doing this constitutes asserting that the db is in fact in the state which would be produced by the migration script 0001.
+After doing this, fastmigrate will recognize your db as managed.
+Here is how to do it:

 ```python
 from fastmigrate.core import _ensure_meta_table, _set_db_version